urbanadventurer/katacoda-scenarios/new-scenario-template/step1.md

 Verify the presence of the container to get output like this

-Type the command to list docker containers.
+Find the command to list docker containers.

 ## Challenge 2

 Check that you can reach the JSON-RPC API interface using curl.

-`which curl`